wamp-proto/wamp-proto/rfc/text/advanced/ap_session_meta_api.md

 Kill all currently connected sessions that have the specified `authrole`.

-If the caller's own session has the specified `authrole`, the caller's session is excluded from the disconnected sessions.
+If the caller's own session has the specified `authrole`, the caller's session is excluded from the closed sessions.

-The keyword arguments are optional, and if not provided are omitted from the `GOODBYE` message sent to the disconnected clients.
+The keyword arguments are optional, and if not provided are omitted from the `GOODBYE` message sent to the closed sessions.

 **Positional arguments**

-1. `authrole|string` - The authentication role identifying sessions to disconnect.
+1. `authrole|string` - The authentication role identifying sessions to close.

 **Keyword arguments**

-1. `reason|uri` - reason for disconnecting sessions, sent to disconnected clients in `GOODBYE.Reason`
+1. `reason|uri` - reason for closing sessions, sent to clients in `GOODBYE.Reason`
-2. `message|string` - additional information sent to disconnected clients in `GOODBYE.Details` under the key "message".
+2. `message|string` - additional information sent to clients in `GOODBYE.Details` under the key "message".

 **Positional results**

-1. `count|int` - The number of sessions disconnected by this meta procedure.
+1. `count|int` - The number of sessions closed by this meta procedure.

 **Errors**